BMus Bachelor of Music (UCAS Code: W302)

-The study of Music encompasses music-making, music history, composition, analysis of compositional techniques, music technology and ethnomusicology.
+The study of Music encompasses performance, music history, composition, theory, analysis, music technology and ethnomusicology.
 The School of Creative Arts at Queen's has a rich tradition of high quality teaching and research in all these areas.Back to top

-As a basis for specialisation in performance, instrumental and electroacoustic composition and musicology, students take modules in music history, harmony and analysis which support the development of a thorough understanding of core areas of music.
+As a basis for specialisation in performance, composition and musicology, students take modules in music history, harmony and analysis, which support the development of a thorough understanding of core areas of music.

-Types of assessment on the programme include written exams, recitals, composition portfolios, dissertations and projects, listening tests and learning journals.
+Types of assessment include written exams, recitals, composition portfolios, dissertations, projects, listening tests and learning journals.
 Students may also undertake a work placement in a musically-related field.Back to top

 At Queen’s, we aim to deliver a high quality learning environment that embeds intellectual curiosity, innovation and best practice in learning, teaching and student support to enable student to achieve their full academic potential.